blendle/homebrew-blendle/README.md

 * upload the generated `*.tar.gz` file to Google Cloud Storage

   ```
-  # If you used --force-core-tap, you need to rename the generated tar so it uses '-' instead of '--'.
+  # If you used --force-core-tap, you first need to rename the generated tar so it uses '-' instead of '--'.
   # Otherwise brew downloading the bottle will not find the correct file.
   # e.g.: epp--3.1.0.big_sur.bottle.tar.gz to epp-3.1.0.big_sur.bottle.tar.gz